azurecorner/Meetup-Azure-Microsoft-365-Community-Microsoft-Sentinel/README.md

 2. **What is Microsoft Sentinel?**
 Azure Sentinel is a Security Information and Event Management (SIEM) and Security Orchestration Automation Response (SOAR) solution from Microsoft
-Microsoft Sentinel is a cloud-native SIEM system that a security operations team can use to:

-* Get security insights across the enterprise by collecting data from virtually any source.
-* Detect and investigate threats quickly by using built-in machine learning and Microsoft threat intelligence.
-* Automate threat responses by using playbooks and by integrating Azure Logic Apps.
+In this session I will setup a Microsoft Sentinel Workspace and learn about the followings

-1. Data connectors
+* Data connectors
-1. Log retention
-1. Workbooks
+* Workbooks
-1. Analytics alerts
+*  Analytics alerts
-1. Threat hunting
+* Threat hunting
-1. Incidents and investigations
+* Incidents and investigations
-1. Automation playbooks
+*  Automation playbooks
 ![01-end-to-end](https://user-images.githubusercontent.com/108787059/205441529-a616e13a-982d-4114-bcb0-fe2939996603.svg)

 Microsoft Sentinel workspace

-Single-tenant single workspace
+**Single-tenant single workspace**
 ![single-tenant-workspace](https://user-images.githubusercontent.com/108787059/205441652-79dbed21-48a0-4faa-876c-d16ba12ea2cc.png)

+This workspace receives logs from resources in other regions within the same tenant.
+Because the log data (when collected) will travel across regions and stored in another region, this creates two possible concerns.
+First, it can incur a bandwidth cost.
+Second, if there's a data governance requirement to keep data in a specific region, the single workspace option wouldn't be an implementation option.

-Single-tenant with regional Microsoft Sentinel workspaces
+**Single-tenant with regional Microsoft Sentinel workspaces**
 ![single-tenant-regional-workspace](https://user-images.githubusercontent.com/108787059/205441664-cd1652b4-0a5e-4b79-b2c0-53474e2621c2.png)

-Multi-tenant workspaces
+The single-tenant with regional Microsoft Sentinel workspaces will have multiple Sentinel workspaces requiring the creation and configuration of multiple Microsoft Sentinel and Log Analytics workspaces.
+* No central pane of glass.
+You aren't looking in one place to see all the data
+* Analytics, Workbooks, etc. must be deployed multiple times.
+**Multi-tenant workspaces**
 ![multi-tenant-workspaces](https://user-images.githubusercontent.com/108787059/205441668-f2482989-ac0b-474d-92d2-3d5579479a64.png)

+to manage a Microsoft Sentinel workspace, not in your tenant, you implement Multi-Tenant workspaces using Azure Lighthouse.

 Use the same log analytics workspace as Microsoft Defender for Cloud